nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 ### gradle-stash-plugin
 The goal of this plugin is to provide tasks that allow the management of a Git repository in a [Bitbucket server (formerly Stash)](https://www.atlassian.com/software/bitbucket/server).

-Check out the [gradle-stash-plugin Github page](https://github.com/nebula-plugins/gradle-stash-plugin) for details on how to use it.
+Check out the [gradle-stash-plugin GitHub page](https://github.com/nebula-plugins/gradle-stash-plugin) for details on how to use it.

 ### nebula-bintray-plugin
 The goal of this plugin is to remove much of the boilerplate required in using the existing [gradle-bintray-plugin](https://github.com/bintray/gradle-bintray-plugin).
 The goal is allow users to apply the plugin and publish to [Bintray](https://bintray.com/) with very little ceremony.